 But this view misuses the “de re” qualifier.
-To repeat: the qualifier is used to signal that the object of an agent’s attitude is the very same entity to which our description refers, though she herself may consider it under a different description—as in the Superman example.
+To repeat: the qualifier is supposed to be used to signal that the object of an agent’s attitude is the very same entity to which our description refers, though she herself may consider it under a different description—as in the Superman example.
 And contemporary usage says that someone is motivated by rightness de re if she is motivated to perform acts with features that are in fact right-making.
 But right-making features are not the property of moral rightness considered under another description.
 If rightness were identical to the right-making features, then acts would be made right by their rightness, which is incoherent; it cannot simply be <that A is right> that makes <that A is right> the case.
 Rather, the term “making” in the phrase “right-making feature” picks out an asymmetric metaphysical relation—the “makes it the case” relation.
 So, when we use the phrase “motivation by rightness de re” to refer to a motivation whose object is a right- making feature, we use the “de re” qualifier as if it meant something like “Look down the Great Chain of Being, and look below the thing I just mentioned!”, rather than meaning what it usually means.
 This is not how the qualifier is supposed to be used.
 Superman doesn’t make Clark Kent the case; he is Clark Kent.

 The upshot is that, in the attempt to identify a variety of motivation that is clearly good, ethicists and metaethicists have used the phrase “motivation by rightness de re” incorrectly.
 This is not a deadly sin.
 But, once we recognize it, we can ask what the phrase would refer to if we used it correctly.
 Following the Superman example, the answer is clear: if the “de re” qualifier were used correctly, then “motivation by rightness de re” would refer to motivations whose object is that the agent acts rightly, but that might represent the property of moral rightness under another description.

 The possibility of this sort of motivation has been obscured by our terminological confusion.
 Contemporary discussions of moral motivation often proceed as if the only phenomena to be discussed are an explicit concern with acting rightly, which we call “motivation by rightness de dicto”, and the various motivations whose objects are right-making features, which we call “motivation by rightness de re”.
 But this is too narrow a range of options.
-Just as Lois Lane can be motivated to interview Clark Kent under another description, so can ordinary folk be motivated to act rightly under another description.
-Thus the contemporary literature contrasts two species of moral motivation that are not the only games in town.
+Just as Lois Lane can be motivated to interview Clark Kent under another description, so too can ordinary folk be motivated to act rightly under another description.
+Thus, the contemporary literature contrasts two species of moral motivation that are not the only games in town.